dhellmann/pymotw-3/source/signal/index.rst

 system C headers.
 Python exposes the signals appropriate for the platform as symbols in the :mod:`signal` module.
 The examples in this section use :const:`SIGINT` and :const:`SIGUSR1`.
-Both are typically defined for all Unix and Unix-like systems.
+Both are typically defined for all UNIX and UNIX-like systems.

 .. note::

-    Programming with Unix signal handlers is a non-trivial endeavor.
+    Programming with UNIX signal handlers is a non-trivial endeavor.
 This is an introduction, and does not include all of the details needed to use signals successfully on every platform.
-There is some degree of standardization across versions of Unix, but there is also some variation, so consult the operating system documentation if you run into trouble.
+There is some degree of standardization across versions of UNIX, but there is also some variation, so consult the operating system documentation if you run into trouble.

 Receiving Signals